mwshinn/paranoidscientist/doc/conceptfaq.rst

 multiplication, while the latter implements matrix multiplication.
 Forgetting to cast an array to a matrix (or vice versa) can introduce subtle bugs into your code that could easily go undetected.

+By contrast, the type system in Paranoid Scientist only mandates that types act like some specific concept which is undestandable to humans in particular situations.
+For example, if it looks like a Number and quacks like a Number, then it doesn't matter whether the underlying datatype is a float or an int.